The UK benefits from one of the world’s most developed markets for vehicle adaptations and Wheelchair Accessible Vehicles (WAVs).

 • The ‘track’ (wheel to wheel) width of the wheelchair;

-• The height of the wheelchair armrests;
+• The width and height of the armrests;

 • The total length of the wheelchair;

-• The weight of the wheelchair and user.
+• The weight of the wheelchair and user;

 By comparing these measurements to our wheelchair accessible vehicles, carefully checking for adequate entry height and internal headroom, we ensure that you travel in comfort.
 It is also vital to consider the weight of both the wheelchair and wheelchair user, as adequate restraints must be supplied to ensure passenger safety.